Phpillip/phpillip/doc/more/contribution.md

 - Idea / suggestion
 - Sharing / Blog post

-If you want to contribute to the source code, please fill free to submit a pull request in Github.
+If you want to contribute to the source code, please feel free to submit a pull request in Github.

 Thank you guys!